WiktoriaAgarkowa/order-form/README.md

   ├── api                       # storing api request
   └── assets                    # storing img files
   └── components                # all React Components are here!
-  └── redux                     # all Redгx files can be found here └── App.js                    # main entry point of the front end app └── README.md                   # documentation of the shop project
+  └── redux                     # all Redux files can be found here └── App.js                    # main entry point of the front end app └── README.md                   # documentation of the shop project
 ```